kwartzlab/kos-base/README.md

 ##### phpMyAdmin
 phpMyAdmin is a PHP based web interface for MySQL databases. phpMyAdmin has been pre-configured to connect to and manage the Kos database for local debugging.
 To access the interface, navigate to [http://localhost:8001/](http://localhost:8001/) with Kos running.

+##### Commit hooks
+Commit hooks have been installed in this repository to perform checks prior to committing code back to the main code base.
+These hooks are installed and maintained into your local repository based on the configration maintained in this repository.

+First install `pre-commit`, follow the steps outlined in the Pre-Commit docs [https://pre-commit.com/](https://pre-commit.com/).
+This is usually as simple as `pip install pre-commit` or `brew install pre-commit`.

+Then install the hooks to your local repository by running `pre-commit install` from the base directory of the repository.

+Once `pre-commit` is installed, every time you commit changes, you will see a sequence of checks run to verify that your changes meet our coding standards.
+If all checks pass, the changes will be committed.
+If the checks don't all pass, the commit will be cancelled and you will be prompted to refactor and resubmit.
+Many of the checks in the `pre-commit` configuration can and will perform automatic remediation of issues it finds.
+In this case, remediation is as simple as re-adding the effected files with modified changes and re-committing.

 ### Application Installation (Manual) ###

 #### Install Dependencies ####